-- Track their engagement: Knowing what your client is engaging with can help you understand which part of the sales funnel they are in.
+- Track their engagement: Knowing what your client is engaging with can help you understand which stage of the B2B sales funnel they are in.
 If someone is still only exploring preliminary information about your business, they’re sitting at the top of the funnel and your warming approach may just be starting.
 Instead, focus your resources on leads closer to the bottom of your funnel.

 - Look for long-term interest: Grow your average deal value by looking for leads that are interested in long-term service.